Palistin

-Palistin (or Walistin), was an early Syro-Hittite kingdom located in what is now northwestern Syria and the southeastern Turkish province of Hatay.
+Palistin (or Walistin), was an early Neo-Hittite kingdom located in what is now northwestern Syria and the southeastern Turkish province of Hatay.
 Its existence was confirmed by the discovery of several inscriptions mentioning Taita, king of Palistin.

 History

-Palistin was one of the Syro-Hittite states that emerged in Syria after the Late Bronze Age collapse.
+Palistin was one of the Neo-Hittite states that emerged in Syria after the Late Bronze Age collapse.

 It dates to at least the 11th century BC and is known primarily through the inscriptions of its king Taita and his wife.
 The kingdom emerged some time soon after the collapse of the Hittite Empire, of which it is one of the successor states, and it encompassed a relatively extensive area, stretching at least from the Amouq Valley in the west, to Aleppo in the east, down to Mhardeh and Shaizar in the south.
 Prof. Itamar Singer proposes that it was the predecessor state that, once it disintegrated, gave birth to the kingdoms of Hamath, Bit Agusi and Pattin (shortened form of Palistin).

 Archaeological evidence

-The excavations at Tell Tayinat in the Turkish Hatay province which might have been the capital of Palistin, revealed two settlements, the first being a Bronze Age Aegean farming community, and the second an Iron Age Syro-Hittite city built on top of the Aegean farming settlement.
+The excavations at Tell Tayinat in the Turkish Hatay province which might have been the capital of Palistin, revealed two settlements, the first being a Bronze Age Aegean farming community, and the second an Iron Age Neo-Hittite city built on top of the Aegean farming settlement.
 Palistin is attested as Walistin in an inscription discovered in 1936 at the site.

 Palistin ("Watasatina") is also attested in the Sheizar Stele, which is the funerary monument of Queen Kupapiya, the wife of Taita.
 Another stele, discovered in Meharde, might well be the funerary monument of King Taita.
 Both stelae mention the name of Taita, and invoke a "divine Queen of the Land", possibly the goddess Kubaba.
 Most importantly, in 2003 a statue of King Taita bearing his inscription in Luwian was discovered during excavations conducted by German archeologist Kay Kohlmeyer in the Citadel of Aleppo.